rentry/rentry.github.io/_posts/2022-06-17-gear-bikes-lupo.md

 ## Finding what can't be found

 While randomly looking at Bianchi bikes via image search, I found a Volpe at a "bike shop" in nearby Salem, Oregon.
 I write that in quotes, because the bike shop is, well, no longer a shop.
-It used to be, but the building owner sold the building and the tenants, of which the bike shop was one, had to go elsewhere.
+It used to be, but the building owner decided to sell the building, and the tenants—of which the bike shop was one—had to go elsewhere.
 That's why [South Salem Cycleworks](http://sscycleworks.com/) now operates out of a storage shed.

 ![An open storage shed with a man working on a bike and bike tools, parts, gear, stools, and workbench around him]({{ 'assets/images/2022-gear-bike-lupo-2.jpg' | relative_url }}#full)